 Where are the best places to stay in South West England?

-Which area is best for a first visit to South West England?
+Which area is best for a first visit?

 Where is best for couples or a romantic break?